Skip to main content

 Project duration

 All accredited projects will have an initial duration of 15 months.
-After 12 months, all beneficiaries will have the possibility to prolong their project to a total duration of 24 months.
+If justified, beneficiaries can request a prolongation of their project to a total duration of 24 months.
+Prolongations will be made after 12 months of implementation, unless otherwise decided by the National Agency.

 Number of applications